Lane County Programs

 What is a Mental Health Crisis?

 A crisis can be violence, aggression, severe depression, out of control behavior, or mental health issues that cause immediate concern for the safety of the child or family members.

 Where to Get Help?

 The Crisis Response Program provides support and help to parents, foster parents, adoptive parents and other caregivers when their child is experiencing a mental health crisis.
 The Program has a focus specifically on families, 24 hours a day, 365 days a year, throughout Lane County.
-If a child is already receiving mental health services, the parent is asked to first contact the child’s therapist, the agency after-hours crisis number, the DHS caseworker, or DHS emergency number.
-OUR SERVICES CAN BE ACCESSED DIRECTLY BY YOUTH OR BY A FAMILY MEMBER.
+If a child is already receiving mental health services, the parent is asked to first contact the child’s therapist, their agency after-hours crisis number, DHS caseworker, or DHS emergency number.

 Who Do I Call for Immediate Danger?
 911

 For immediate on-site help for a potentially life-threatening situation call 911.
 If violence toward self or others is causing serious injury, if there are urgent medical or medication issues, or if there is current domestic violence or child abuse, call 911.

 What Happens When a Call is Made to the Crisis Response Program

 Most crisis calls are successfully resolved over the phone.
 Your call will connect you to a crisis worker, day or night.
 You will be asked to describe the crisis and you will receive either suggested ways to handle the situation or a recommendation that a team be sent to the home.